ferarisai/Getting-CleaningData/codebook.md

 Variable name |	Description
 ------------- | ------------
 subject |	ID the subject who performed the activity for each window sample.
-Its range is from 1 to 30. activity |	Activity name
+Its range is from 1 to 30. activityName |	Activity name
-Domain |	Feature: Time domain signal or frequency domain signal (Time or Freq) Instrument |	Feature: Measuring instrument (Accelerometer or Gyroscope) Acceleration |	Feature: Acceleration signal (Body or Gravity) Variable |	Feature: Variable (Mean or SD)
+Domain |	 Time domain signal or frequency domain signal (Time or Freq) Instrument |	 Measuring instrument (Accelerometer or Gyroscope) Acceleration |	 Acceleration signal (Body or Gravity) Variable |	 Variable (Mean or SD)
-Jerk |	Feature: Jerk signal
+Jerk |	 Jerk signal
-Magnitude |	Feature: Magnitude of the signals calculated using the Euclidean norm Axis |	Feature: 3-axial signals in the X, Y and Z directions (X, Y, or Z) Count |	Feature: Count of data points used to compute average Average |	Feature: Average of each variable for each activity and each subject
+Magnitude |	 Magnitude of the signals calculated using the Euclidean norm Axis |	 3-axial signals in the X, Y and Z directions (X, Y, or Z) count |	 Count of data points used to compute average average |	 Average of each variable for each activity and each subject